threepointone/react-router-modules/README.md

 ```

 constraints -
-- `path` has to be a static string
+- For SSR to work, `path` has to be a static string

 todo -